oneapi-src/oneTBB/doc/main/tbb_userguide/design_patterns/Lazy_Initialization.rst

    .. rubric:: Problem
       :class: sectiontitle

-   Delay the creation of an object (potentially expensive) until it is accessed.
+   Delay the creation of an object, potentially expensive, until it is accessed.
-   In parallel programming initialization also must be guarded against race conditions.
+   In parallel programming, initialization must also be guarded against race conditions.

 .. container:: section